 Manual lymphatic drainage is a procedure that has been performed by qualified physical therapists for decades.
-The manual draining of lymph fluid is primarily used to decongest swollen tissue by reactivating the reduced pumping function of the vascular system.
-It is one of the most essential parts of the complex process that is decongestion therapy.
+The manual draining of lymph fluid is a technique used to decongest swollen tissue by reactivating the reduced pumping function of the vascular system.
+It is one of the most essential parts of decongestive therapy and waste removal.

-Both individual extremities and the trunk of the body can be treated using this therapy.
-Lymphatic drainage is typically prescribed to address excessive water retention in individual regions of the body – i.e. after surgery or trauma.
-The treatment consists of gentle grips that are executed in a very specific order to apply the necessary pressure to the affected areas.
-This highly sensitive application of pressure leads to the decongestion of the tissue and thus to the relief of pain and swelling.
-This procedure successfully promotes regeneration of tissue and accelerated healing in addition to an overall improved sense of well-being.
+Both the extremities and trunk of the body can be treated using this therapeutic technique.
+Lymphatic drainage is typically prescribed to address excessive water retention in individual regions of the body (i.e. after surgery or trauma).
+The treatment consists of gentle grips that are executed in a very specific order to apply pressure to the affected areas.
+This highly sensitive application of pressure flushes excess fluid and toxins from the soft tissue which relieves pain and swelling.
+Ultimately, promoting regeneration of tissue and accelerated healing in addition to an overall improved sense of well-being.

-Breathing exercises and additional stimulation of the body’s’ lymphatic system creates a suction effect that results in the removal of excess tissue fluid.
-After manual lymph drainage, the relived tissue often becomes looser and softer to the touch with can greatly increase the ease of mobility.
+Breathing exercises and additional stimulation of the body’s lymphatic system creates a suction effect that results in the removal of excess tissue fluid.
+After manual lymph drainage, the tissue becomes looser and softer to the touch, which can greatly increase the ease of mobility.

 Manual lymph drainage is often a two-phase therapy.
-The goal of the first phase being complete decongestion which requires regular lymph drainage treatments, skin care, and compression therapy with bandages.
+The goal of the first phase is complete decongestion which requires regular lymph drainage treatments, skincare, and compression therapy with bandages.

-In the second phase, manual lymph drainage incorporates compression with a custom-made compression stocking and supportive exercises for further decongestion.
-Manual lymph drainage is part of the complex therapy to remove fluid buildup throughout the body.
-We typically recommend patients wear a compression stocking immediately after each session to ensure the benefits of the therapy last as long as possible.
-In addition, we give our patients further advice on how they can continually promote healthy tissue free from fluid buildup.
+In the second phase, manual lymph drainage incorporates applied pressure with a custom-made compression garment and exercises for further decongestion.
+Manual lymph drainage is a therapeutic technique that removes fluid buildup in the body.
+We typically recommend patients wear a compression garment after each session to ward off further fluid retention.
+We also give our patients guidance on how to continually promote healthy tissue free from fluid build